Lecture Notes on Isaiah 6

 Corinthians 2:16).
 There is such a thing as God rewarding sin by making people

 The Lord Jesus used parables to illustrate truth to those with eyes to see and ears to hear.
-At the same time He used the same parables to blind those who willfully rejected truth.
+At the same time he used the same parables to blind those who willfully rejected truth.
 Those who receive the Word of God will receive more, but those who willfully reject will have taken from them even what they have (Matthew 13:10-17).
-In Matthew 21:45,46 it is clear that parables were being understood in some way, yet with the result that Christ was rejected by increasingly hard hearts.
-We serve the Lord in a situation where we are to give the gospel to all people.
-But God has the right to open eyes and hearts as He wills and to blind the reprobate.
+In Matthew 21:45,46 it is clear that parables were only being understood in some way, which was really misunderstanding.
+The result was that Christ was rejected by increasingly hard hearts.
+We are to give the gospel to all people, but God has the right to open eyes and hearts as he wills and to blind the reprobate.
 He simply leaves some to their sinful choices.
-This is up to Him.
-Not all will believe.
-God does not give sight to all; to rejecters He gives blindness.
+This is up to him.
+Not all will believe; those who do, have God to thank for their faith.
+God does not give sight to all; to rejecters he gives blindness.
 Some will become harder through hearing the same message of truth that brings life to his neighbor.
-This is part of the message of the parables in Matthew 13, which the Lord Jesus linked to Isaiah 6.
+This is part of the message of the parables in Matthew 13 and Mark 4, which the Lord Jesus linked to Isaiah 6.
+"For judgment [Christ] came into this world, that those who do not see may see, and those who see may become blind" (John 9:39).

 Isaiah was not sent out on a mission that would be judged successful by the world.
 Many today think if the church is full, then God is blessing.
 Yet faithful preaching of the word might affect the unregenerate so much that attendance would drop off!
 That could be an indicator that the ministry is relevant.
 We must not judge by mere appearances (John 7:24).
 Some day all ministries will be put to the fire to see what quality it really was.
 A lot will go up in flames, but only what was built on the foundation of Christ will survive (1 Corinthians 3:5-15).